 Free Online Legal Resources

-Finally, the Supreme Court of Delaware hears appeals from the Superior Court and the Court of Chancery.
+Finally, the Supreme Court of Delaware hears appeals from the Superior Court, Family Court, and the Court of Chancery.
 It also sets administrative policy for the entire Delaware court system.

 The best place to start is contacting an experienced attorney.
 At LawInfo, we provide a database of Lead Counsel Rated Delaware attorneys based on their location and practice area, so you can find the best lawyer for you.